 Cardiac Rehabilitation at Fairview

-Cardiologist Kyle Cooper, MD, FACC, is the medical director of the program.
-Paulette Pontier, BSN, RN, serves as program coordinator.
+Cardiologists Kyle Cooper, MD, FACC and Lisa Massie, MD, FACC serve as medical directors for the program.
+Paulette Pontier, MS, RN, CNL, CCRP serves as program coordinator.
 The program meets three times a week and runs for 6 -12 weeks.

 Studies have shown that patients who go through cardiac rehabilitation programs benefit from a better understanding of their condition.
-In the process, they also build stronger muscles and inceased stamina, increased energy levels, less stress and a decrease in the risk of future cardiac events.
-Through the education, exercise and knowledge gained through the program, cardiac patients enjoy a healthier, longer life.
+In the process, they also build stronger muscles, increase their stamina and endurance, experience a higher quality of life and decrease their risk of future cardiac events.
+Through the education, exercise and knowledge gained through the program, cardiac patients learn to manage their condition and enjoy a healthier life.

 The program requires physician referral and most insurance plans will cover the cost.
-For more information or a brochure, call Paulette Pontier at (413) 854-9736.
+For more information or a brochure, call (413) 854-9736.